Personalised Meta-path Generation for Heterogeneous GNNs: The PM-HGNN Framework

-where \(W_{m}\) and \(c_{m}\) denote the weight matrix and bias vector for the \(m\)-th layer's perceptron, respectively.
-The output $\hat{P} \in (0, 1)$ stands for the possibilities of choosing different relations $a_{t} \in \mathcal{A}_{t}$ to extend the meta-path.
-Note that, it is possible to adopt other RL algorithms as the policy network if they are able to approximate continuous state space and discrete space.
-Here, we utilise a basic RL algorithm to illustrate the main idea of our framework and demonstrate its effectiveness.
+\textbf{Decision Policy ($\mathcal{P}$)}: The decision policy aims at mapping a state in $S$ into action in $A$.
+The state space and the action space are continuous and discrete, respectively.
+Thus we use a deep neural network to approximate the action-value function: $\mathcal{P}(a_{t} \vert s_{t}; \theta): S \times A \to (0, 1)$.
+Besides, since any arbitrary action $a \in A$ is always a positive integer, we use DQN~\cite{MKSRVBGRF15} to optimise the meta-path generation problem.
+We utilise an MLP~\cite{H99} as the decision policy network in the DQN, defined as: $z_{1} = W^T_{1} s_{t} + b_{1}$, $z_{2} = W^T_{2} z_{1} + b_{2}$, $...$, $\hat{P} = {\it Softmax}(\phi_{m}(W^T_{m} z_{m-1} + b_{m}))$, where \(W_{m}\) and \(b_{m}\) denote the weight matrix and bias vector for the \(m\)-th layer's perceptron, respectively.
+The output $\hat{P} \in (0, 1)$ stands for the possibilities of selecting different relations $a_{t} \in A$ to extend the meta-path.
+Note that it is possible to adopt other RL algorithms to optimise the policy network.
+Here, we utilise a basic RL algorithm to illustrate our framework's main idea and demonstrate its effectiveness.

-\item \textbf{Reward function ($R$)}: Reward is a key factor in guiding the RL agent, we aim to design a reward function that can encourage the RL agent to achieve better and stable performance.
-Thus, we define the reward $R$ as the performance improvement on the specific task comparing with the history performances.
-More precisely, the reward function is defined as:
+\textbf{Reward Function ($\mathcal{R}$)}: We devise a reward function to encourage the RL agent to achieve better and more stable performance on downstream tasks.
+We define the reward function $\mathcal{R}$ as the performance improvement on the specific downstream task comparing with the historical performances, given by: